- Culinary walks

 Starting with a hearty Catalan breakfast in an old-fashioned dairy shop, we’ll work our way through the medieval-era streets of El Born-La Ribera toward the sailor and fishermen’s haunts of lively Barceloneta, which today serves as Barcelona’s port.
-On our way, we’ll taste exquisite pastries, a classic paella, creative tapas and some of the freshest fish to be found in Barcelona.
+On our way, we’ll taste exquisite pastries, creative tapas and some of the freshest fish to be found in Barcelona.
 We’ll also stop into traditional markets and food shops, as well as drop by some of the area’s iconic bars, where drinks are served along with dishes ordered from simple menus of expertly made seafood.
 Although these neighborhoods have seen their share of changes over the years, the food here serves as a reminder that in this part of town, the one constant – and delicious – element is the sea.

 What is included in the fee?

 In addition to your Culinary Backstreets guide, all food consumed on the walk- almost a dozen different edible specialties- are included in the price.
 A limited selection of alcohol is served on the walks and is included in the price.

 Why is the Culinary Backstreet tour more expensive than some other walking tours?